-The School of Journalism and Mass Communication will award more than $25,000 in scholarships for the coming school year.
+The School of Journalism and Mass Communication will award more than $50,000 in scholarships for the coming school year to undergraduate and graduate students.
 It is easy to apply.
+Visit BOSS to register for SJMC scholarships.

 Some scholarships are based on financial need.
 Others are strictly merit-based and reward academic performance and participation in student media and extracurricular activities.
-Read the specifications under each endowed scholarship.
-Decisions will be announced toward the end of March.
-Funds are provided for the 2013-2014 academic year.
+Read the specifications under each endowed scholarship listing.
+The deadline for endowed scholarships is March 15, 2020.
+Decisions will be announced toward the end of May.
+The funds will be disbursed for the fall 2021 semester.

 • Application form